Kirksten3/pagespeedhelper/README.md

 Each of the rule results from Google are parsed and set in the results hash.<br />
 This set of rules varies depending on which strategy is used.
 Mobile will also include "USABILITY" rule results.

+Results being parsed now need to be checked to see if they have an error.
+If so there will be no accompanying data, just the URL and the error.

 Result for one site checked:
+*A note:* Make sure to check if the result had an error
 ```ruby
 results[0]["url"]                                        # url checked
 results[0]["score"]                                      # site overall pagespeed score